bluedevil2k/Jiffy/README.md

 The result of these configurations lets you set global variables, and environment-specific variables.
 This lets you set variables for the application, while each developer can also specify their own variables for their own environment.

-NOTE - the file "development.properties" is included in the .gitignore file, so feel free to store local passwords and api keys there.
+NOTE - the file "local.properties" is included in the .gitignore file, so feel free to store local passwords and api keys there.

 Cache
 =====